hey-yahei/Quantization.MXNet/README.md

     mx.model.save_checkpoint("/path/to/save", 0, qsym, qargs, auxes)   # if save the model
     ```
 ## Result
-I've tested on mobilenet_v1_1.0 and resnet50_v1 with `Adam` optimizer and no augments.
+I've tested mobilenet_v1_1.0 and resnet50_v1 with `Adam` optimizer and no augments on CIFAR100 dataset.

 | Quantization          | MobileNet_1_0_ReLU | MobileNet_1_0_ReLU6 | ResNet50_v1 |
 |        :---:          |           :---:    |         :---:       |    :---:    |